SAM2904/appointment-booking-frontend/README.md

 3. View list working hours

 ## API Integration
-This Vue Js project communicates with the Laravel APIs using Axios. **Backend project Github repo:** (https://github.com/SAM2904/appointment-booking-frontend)
+This Vue Js project communicates with the Laravel APIs using Axios. **Backend project Github repo:** (https://github.com/SAM2904/appointment-booking-backend).
+The backend is treated as the single source of availability and booking validation.

 # Notes
  - State is managed locally.
  - No routing is used as the app is small.
  - UI is intentionally minimal to focus on functionality.

-# Tech Pre-requisites
+## Tech Stack & Pre-requisites

+- Vue 3 (Options API)
+- Vite
+- Axios
+- HTML / CSS
- - npm must be installed on your system.
+- npm(must be installed on your system)

 ## Project Setup